browserengineering/book/book/visual-effects.md

-which gives a really nice visual overview of many of the same concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text and interpolation of surfaces when their pixel arrays don't match resolution or orientation.
+which gives a really nice visual overview of many of the same concepts explored in this chapter, plus way more content about how a library such as Skia might implement features like raster sampling of vector graphics for lines and text and interpolation of surfaces when their pixel arrays don't match in resolution or orientation.
 :::